cantikapf/IR-study-companion/_chapters/044-regionalism-in-southeast-asia-asean-community/020-southeast-asia-region.md

 title: Southeast Asia As a Region
 slug: southeast-asia-region
 abstract: This page provides an overview of Southeast Asia as a region, including its geography, colonial history, the origin of the term "South East Asia," post-WWII cooperation, military alliances, early regional efforts, the pre-ASEAN landscape, the establishment of ASEAN, and its impact on the region.
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Introduction

-South East Asia (SEA) refers to the southern region of Asia, located between the Indian subcontinent to the west and China, Korea, and Japan to the north and east.
-The region comprises the mainland Southeast Asian countries of Myanmar, Thailand, Laos, Cambodia, and Vietnam, as well as the Maritime Southeast Asian nations of Malaysia, Singapore, Indonesia, Brunei, Philippines, and Timor-Leste.
+South **East **Asia** (SEA) refers to the southern region of Asia, located between the Indian subcontinent to the west and China, Korea, and Japan to the north and east.
+The region comprises the mainland **Southeast Asian** countries of Myanmar, Thailand, Laos, Cambodia, and Vietnam, as well as the Maritime Southeast Asian nations of Malaysia, Singapore, Indonesia, Brunei, Philippines, and Timor-Leste.

 Geographically, SEA stretches from Myanmar in the northwest down through Malaysia and Indonesia, with over 600 million people inhabiting its 4.5 million square kilometers.
 SEA lies along critical sea lanes and is an important nexus point between the Indian and Pacific oceans.
 The region is incredibly diverse, with hundreds of ethnic groups and languages spoken across the 11 countries.

 ## Colonial History

-South East Asia has a diverse colonial history, experiencing colonization by several major European powers.
+**South East** Asia has a diverse colonial history, experiencing colonization by several major European powers.
 Starting in the 16th century, Portugal and Spain established colonies in the region.
 The Portuguese occupied parts of present-day Indonesia, Malaysia, and East Timor, while the Spanish colonized the Philippines.

 In the 17th-19th centuries, the Netherlands became a dominant colonial power in South East Asia.
 The Dutch East India Company controlled what is now Indonesia and wrested Malacca from the Portuguese.
 The Dutch eventually took over the whole Indonesian archipelago, exploiting its valuable spices and resources.